 MyPlate USDA Food Guide Has Cracks

 On June 2, 2011, a colorful plate replaced the food pyramid as the official icon representing U.S. Dietary Guidelines, and that’s generally good news.
 But there are some conceptual chips and cracks in this new dinnerware.
-Overall, I fear another opportunity has been lost to give Americans the best up-to-date information about what constitutes an ideal diet.
+Overall, I fear another opportunity has been missed to provide Americans with the most current information on what constitutes an ideal diet, one that includes elements crucial for promoting healthy aging.

 The MyPlate graphic also lists general dietary principles, and I agree with nearly all of them.
 I particularly like, “Drink water instead of sugary drinks.”
 If Americans would heed that advice alone, the obesity and diabetes epidemics would begin to abate overnight.